 Oldest Tourist Attraction in America

 Plymouth Rock is an American icon, the spot where the Pilgrims first set foot on America in 1620.
 Maybe.
 The tale of the rock wasn't reported until 1741, long after anyone who could dispute it was dead.
 What we know today as Plymouth Rock isn't even the whole rock; it was hacked off of a larger rock in 1774, dragged to various locations for a hundred years, then brought to this site on the water's edge in 1880.
-Someone at some point engraved the date 1620 into it, at which point the rock became official.
+Someone then chiseled the date 1620 into it, at which point the rock became official.

 In 1921 a Greekish portico -- it looks like a scaled-down Lincoln Memorial -- was erected around it.
 The rock lies in the center, a gray boulder in a caged-in sand pit.
 Some people hate the thing: in 1970 the American Indian Movement painted the rock blood red; in 1995 another group jumped into the pit and buried it.

-Visitors walk around the rock on an elevated platform.
+Most visitors are content to walk around the sand pit on the portico's elevated platform.
 Not knowing what to do at an attraction that's just a rock, they throw pennies at it.